Pawan8787/Money_Manager/README.md

-In this project, you will build a comprehensive Expense Budget Tracker while exploring several advanced topics in React and JavaScript.
+In this project, I have built a comprehensive Expense Budget Tracker while exploring several advanced topics in React and JavaScript.
 Key concepts covered include:

 - State Management in React
 - Context API